How to Be Culturally Conscious Within Autism Therapy

 This is partly why individualized plans of care, like those we create for our children at Hopebridge, are crucial.
 They give our clinicians the openness and flexibility to work with the families on the goals that are most important within their lives.

 This type of personalization came into play while serving siblings whose family spoke Spanish in the home.
 When they first came to the center, Brianna remembers they cried often and were not able to follow directions, even after months in the center.
 To get to the root of their behaviors, she came across several articles that support teaching skills in the child’s primary language, then generalizing it to the new language.
 She decided to give it a try.

 She collaborated with Ninna to implement bilingual therapy, starting with basic receptive directions in Spanish.
 The kids started to listen and understand!
 Now years later, the children are able to follow directions, use AAC devices and communicate their wants and needs effectively.

 “It was amazing to watch their progress.
 We bridged those bumps in the road.
 These kids were represented and heard.
 It showed me how important it is to make accommodations for everyone, while also helping me learn and grow in the field,” said Ninna.

 Just that one change opened their world and helped them engage with others.
-Overcoming the language barrier also helped the team build trust with the family, which was then able to participate in parent training and generalize skills to the home.
+Overcoming the language barrier also helped the team build trust with the family, which was then able to participate in family guidance sessions and generalize skills to the home.
 It was more fulfilling for everyone involved.